Feynman-Kac formula for perturbations of order $\leq 1$ and noncommutative geometry: Introduction

-where $\mathrm{e}^{-tH}(x,y)$ denotes the integral kernel of the Friedrichs realization of $\Delta$ (in other words, the heat kernel on $\IMM$), and $\mathbb{E}^{x,x}_t$ denotes the exppectation with respect to the Brownian bridge starting in $x$ and ending in $x$ at the time $t$. } The proof of this result is in fact reduced to (\ref{asscc}) using Berezin integration, a trick which has been communicated to the authors by Shu Shen.
+where $v:\IMM\to\IR$ is any scalar potential such that for all $x\in \IMM$ every eigenvalue of $V(x)$ is $\geq v(x)$.\\ It should also be noted that, if one ignores functional analytic problems that arise for example from the noncompactness of $\IMM$, it is somewhat natural that \emph{some} probabilistic representation of $\mathrm{e}^{-t H^{\nabla}_Q}$ must exist: as $\nabla$ is metric, the operator $\nabla^{\dagger}\nabla+Q$ equals $-\mathrm{tr}\nabla^2+Q$, and (see appendix, Section \ref{bochner}), the latter nondivergence form operator can be canonically rewritten in the nondivergence form $-\mathrm{tr}\widetilde{\nabla}^2+\widetilde{Q}$, where $\widetilde{\nabla}$ is another connection and $\widetilde{Q}$ is of \emph{zeroth} order (keeping in mind that at least $\widetilde{Q}$ is somewhat implicitly given; see also Proposition 2.5 in \cite{getzler}).
+For compact $\IMM$'s no particular analytic problems arise, and the Feynman-Kac formula for $-\mathrm{tr}\widetilde{\nabla}^2+\widetilde{Q}$ is formally of the type (\ref{asmmy}), as shown in \cite{norris} (section 8 therein).
+On the other hand, in our noncompact setting, the divergence form $\nabla^{\dagger}\nabla+Q$ is favourable from an analytic point of view, and (see again appendix, Section \ref{bochner}) in this case it is in general not possible to rewrite this operator in the divergence form $\widetilde{\nabla}^\dagger \widetilde{\nabla} +\widetilde{Q}$, with $\widetilde{Q}$ zeroth order.
+From this point of view, we believe that our formulation of the Feynman-Kac formula is optimal in the noncompact case from an analytic point of view.
+Moreover, our formula has even some advantages in some applications to compact $\IMM$'s, where the generator appears precisely in the form $\nabla^\dagger\nabla +\sigma_1(Q) \nabla+Q_{\nabla}$ (see below).
+Our next main result is the following trace formula (cf. Theorem \ref{main2}): \emph{Assume $\IMM$ is compact, and let $P$ be of order $\leq 1$, and let $V,\widetilde{V}$ be of zeroth order.
+Then for all $t>0$ one has { } where $\mathrm{e}^{-tH}(x,y)$ denotes the integral kernel of the Friedrichs realization of $\Delta$ (in other words, the heat kernel on $\IMM$), and $\mathbb{E}^{x,x}_t$ denotes the expectation with respect to the Brownian bridge starting in $x$ and ending in $x$ at the time $t$. } The proof of this result is in fact reduced to (\ref{asscc}) using Berezin integration, a trick which has been communicated to the authors by Shu Shen.
 It would be very interesting to see, if at least for certain $P$'s it is possible to obtain (\ref{pqmxA}) using the very general Bismut derivative formulae from \cite{driver} in combination with the Markov property of Brownian motion.
 We have not worked into this direction.
 Finally, we use (\ref{pqmxA}) together with a new commutation formula for spin-Dirac operators (cf. formula (\ref{ssppaa}) below) to establish a probabilistic formula for the 'first order' part of the equivariant Chern-Character $\mathrm{Ch}_{\mathbb{T}}(\IMM)$ of a compact even-dimensional Riemannian spin manifold $\IMM$, where $\mathbb{T}:=S^1$.
 We refer the reader to Section \ref{aaQQ} for the definition of $\mathrm{Ch}_{\mathbb{T}}(\IMM)$ and concentrate here only the probabilistic side of the formula: to this end, note that every element $\alpha$ of the space $\Omega_\T(\IMM)$ of $\mathbb{T}$-invariant differential forms on $\IMM\times \mathbb{T}$ can be uniquely written in the form $\alpha=\alpha'+\alpha''\Id t$ with $\Id t$ the volume form on $\T$.
 Then $\mathrm{Ch}_{\mathbb{T}}(\IMM)$ becomes a complex linear functional on the space

 In Theorem \ref{main3} we prove: \emph{For all $\alpha_0,\alpha_1\in \Omega_\T(\IMM)$, $t>0$ one has \begin{tiny}

 \end{tiny} where \begin{itemize} \item $\mathrm{Str}_x$ denotes the $\mathbb{Z}_2$-graded trace on $\mathrm{End}(\ISS_x)$, with $\ISS\to\IMM$ the spin bundle, \item $\transport^x_{\nabla}$ denotes the stochastic parallel transport $\ISS\to\IMM$, \item $c:\Omega_{C^{\infty}}(\IMM)\to \Gamma_{C^{\infty}}(\IMM,\mathrm{End}(\ISS))$ denotes Clifford multiplication, \item $c(*\Id\bb_s^x\lrcorner \alpha)$ denotes a \emph{Stratonovic} differential with respect to the $\mathrm{End}(\ISS)$-valued $1$-form $v\mapsto c(v\lrcorner \alpha)$, \item $\mathbb{E}^{x,x}_t$ denotes the expectation with respect to the Brownian bridge starting $x$ and ending at the time $t$ in $x$. \end{itemize} }